adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

 PropertyInfoEnd:
 ```

-Finally comes the end tag, letting the GPU the message is over, and the closing label (so we can calculate the message size).
+Finally comes the end tag (`0`), letting the GPU know the message is over, and the closing label (so we can calculate the message size).

 ## Sending a Message